alan-turing-institute/transmission-loss/README.md

 This project looks to improve the performance of this correction model.

 ## fit_xgb.py
-An xgboost model which predicts the residual transmission loss
+An xgboost model which predicts the residual transmission loss of the BELLHOP & analytical model.

+**Input:** 'Data/BellhopData/bellhop_monthly_original.csv'

+**Outputs:**
+Model performance with plot

 ## data_loading_with_exisitng_datapoints.ipynb
 Using a convolutional autoencoder, and data from GEBCO, representing the bathymetry of the seabed floor with a latent dimension of 8, across the paths that the sound travels across for the source-receiver pairs were interested in.
 8 features then extracted to be used as a feature for the xgb model.
+**Inputs:**
+_GEBCO bathymetry hardcoded local apth -'Data/BellhopData?bellhop_monthly_original.csv'

+**Outputs:**

+-'results/path_embeddings.csv'

+-Bathymetry embeddings

+-"features0 to features7'; features which can be used for a model

-## fit_mlp.ipynb
+## Encoder_into_MLP
-An MLP to predict transmission loss.
+An MLP to predict the same residual transmission losses XGBoost.
 Then an end-to-end encoder which takes in the same features as the previous one in data_loading_with_exisitng_datapoints.ipynb, compress, and feeds into the MLP, trying to minimise model loss rather then reconstruction loss.

+**Input:**

+'Data/BellhopData/bellhop_monthly_original.csv'

+GEBCO bathymetry NetCDF

+**Outputs:**

+'Data/BellhopData/tl_residual_xgb_model.joblib`

+Model performance